kajvans/Time-convert/README.md

 so ToSec('7h5m') retuns 25500

-the programm is not case sensitive so 7H5m returns the same as 7h5M or 7h5m
+the programm is not case sensitive so 7H5m or 7h5M will return the same as 7h5m